-The northern coast is an undiscovered surf gem.
+The northern coast of California is an undiscovered surf gem.
 Plan a stop to South Beach for an accessible yet gratifying surf experience.
 Strike a balance on the open sea between physical and tranquil with a sea kayaking or stand-up paddleboard excursion.

 With areas of calm currents as well as whitewater flow through the Klamath and Smith Rivers, you can ignite your senses with a guided raft tour or recenter yourself on an easy kayak trip.
 Generate serious group giggles on a river jet boat tour.

 An independent spirit thrives throughout the area’s many locally owned businesses and attractions.
 Visit Ocean World aquarium to satisfy your aquatic curiosities with a truly interactive experience.
 Touch tide pool creatures and pet a shark.
 Nestle into nature a little deeper – and higher – as you glide through the redwood tree line in a SkyTrail gondola.
 You’ll discover this ride along with beautiful hiking trails, a museum, and a charmingly ginormous Paul Bunyan and Babe the Blue Ox within the Trees of Mystery.